pnuu/fmiopendata/README.md

 plt.show()
 ```

-The following attributes are available in the underlaying `Radar` class for all radar data:
+The following attributes are available in the underlying `Radar` class for all radar data:

 ```python